codefellows/seattle-dotnet-401d1/Class-10/Readme.md

 2. The student will understand middleware and environment handling in Core.

 ## Lecture Outline
--Guest speaker - Maria Nagaga!
+-Guest speaker - Maria Naggaga!
     - Short lecture on Core

 ### Deploymet to Azure